 - Noticeable mood swings or behavior changes

-- Financial issues from buying drugs
+- Financial issues from buying drugs and alcohol

 Seek Professional Help Today

-If you or someone you know is struggling with substance abuse or PTSD, Restore Mental Health is here to help.
-Our dual-diagnosis treatment program can help you successfully process your trauma and addiction and develop healthier coping skills to sustain recovery.
-Contact us today to speak with an admissions specialist and get the help you need.
+If you or someone you know is struggling with PTSD and SUD, Restore Mental Health is here to help.
+Our dual-diagnosis treatment program can help you process your trauma and addiction and develop healthy coping skills to sustain recovery.
+We can create a personalized treatment program that will help you overcome PTSD and substance abuse at the same time.